brownkat6/katrinarbrown/docs/research.md

 title: Research
 ---

-My research interests currently center on fairness, robustness, and capabilities of language and multimodal foundation models.

 I've been fortunate to be mentored by Finale Doshi-Velez at the Harvard Data to Actionable Knowledge (DtAK) Lab, Cynthia Dwork at the Harvard Kempner Institute, and Lionel Levine at the Cornell Long-term AI Safety Research (LAISR) lab.

 ### Select Publications